mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 > “It is only because their minds are confused that they are unable to enlighten themselves and must rely on a great Good Knowing Advisor who can lead them to see their Buddha-nature.

 The difference between the Buddha and ordinary people is that ordinary people are confused, it says here. *Ordinary people’s mind are confused* means one of the five hinderances is called doubt. *Doubt* means people doubt the Three Treasures: buddha, dharma, sangha.
 In other words, we don’t accept straightforwardly the truth that we are buddha, but still doubt.
-That doubt makes you confused – simultaneously.
+That doubt makes you confused, simultaneously.

 For instance, a samurai asked the Zen teacher, “Do you believe there is hell in this world?”

-*[There is some discussion to get the story right.]*
+*[There is some discussion to remember the story.]*

 The Zen master says, “You are a coward!”
 Because the samurai doesn’t like hell, that’s why he doubts whether hell exists or not.
 That is, he doesn’t want to accept it.

 Then immediately the samurai is mad at [the Zen teacher], because that statement really insults the samurai.
 So immediately he [...] took out his sword and tried to kill him.